Parathantl/tesseract_gui/README.md

 # tesseract_gui
-Simple Python GUI's for Tesseract4 in Windows with EXE file
+Simple Python GUI Tool for Tesseract4

 This is a very simple Graphical User Interface created in Python PyQT5 module to do Optical Character Recognition using Open-Source
 Tesseract4.OCR with Tesseract is available only in Command Line.
 To ease, the usability of Tesseract for normal users this simple tool